symfony/symfony-docs/contributing/community/review-comments.rst

 * "We tried that in the past (link to the relevant PR) but we needed to revert it for XXX reason."

 * "That change would introduce too many merge conflicts when merging up Symfony branches.
-  In the past we've always rejected changes like this."
+  In the past we have always rejected changes like this."

-* "I profiled this change and it hurts performance significantly" - if you don't profile, it's an opinion, so we can ignore
+* "I profiled this change and it hurts performance significantly" - if you don't profile, it is an opinion, so we can ignore

 * "Code doesn't match Symfony's CS rules (e.g. use ``[]`` instead of ``array()``)"